ary4nsh/Metamorph/README.md

 - PUSH [register] / POP [register]
 - PUSHAD / POPAD

+* Note: This code will be updated to support amd64 architecture and injecting/changing instructions...

 ## Usage

 To make a .raw file of a shellcode, simply convert your assembly code into a machine code using these commands: